Medical Residency Program

 A defining aspect of our program is our emphasis on research.
 All residents who are making satisfactory clinical progress are able to spend at least 1 year in research.
 We offer a remarkable variety of potential research experiences, including clinical research, cancer biology, physics, health services research, public policy, and more.
 The University of Michigan is the only school in the country with a combination of a top ten medical school, law school, business school, engineering school, and school of public health, which gives us an outstanding interdisciplinary education and research environment.
 Our residents present their work at national meetings, publish multiple papers, many of which contribute to the development of new treatment protocols, and are well prepared to succeed in academics.

-You should also know that the recent economic downturn had relatively little impact on the University’s financial state which is very strong (we have the 6th largest endowment in the country).
-Ann Arbor is a delightful town, with many cultural events and excellent restaurants.
+Ann Arbor is also a delightful town, with many cultural events and excellent restaurants.
 You can live close to work in beautiful and safe neighborhoods.
-Yes, our winters are cold, but all of us who live here know that if the weather were good all year round, everyone would want to live here, and none of us could afford it!
+Yes, our winters are cold, but all of us who live here know that if the weather were good all year round, everyone would want to live here, and none of us could afford it.”